You are here

 The Public Policy Papers document individuals and organizations that played a significant role in the areas of 20th-century American foreign policy (especially the Cold War), politics, jurisprudence, and public policy formation, as well as international development.

 Please Note: Due to a renovation of the Mudd Library and temporary staff reassignments, we are requesting donors to postpone sending any material to the Public Policy Papers.
 We will resume accepting transfers when we are situated in our temporary space and can properly address them, most likely in the summer of 2020.
-Visit our website for the latest information on the renovation.
+Visitfor the latest information on the renovation.

-All donations tothe Public Policy Papers must be discussed with the Curator of Public Policy Papers beforehand to ensure that the donation is an appropriate fit with our holdings.
+All donations to the Public Policy Papers must be discussed with the Curator of Public Policy Papers beforehand to ensure that the donation is an appropriate fit with our holdings.
+We ask that you submit an Ask Us Form so that we can direct your request to the correct person.

 Donors of analog materials are asked to complete the Donor Agreement Form (also available in PDF format for printing and mailing with your donation).
 Donations can be sent via mail (65 Olden Street, Princeton, NJ, 08540) or donated in person at Mudd Library.